Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-We're going to break down Ayton's prop bets, using stats and trends to help you make good predictions.
+Let's look at Ayton's prop bets, and some stats and trends to help you find good wagers.

 Deandre Ayton Prop Bets vs. the Nuggets